 His eyes jerked toward the corner of the lab.
 “It has escaped!” he called, his voice raw and frightened.

 Lacy wasn’t quite with it.
-She sat closest to the fire Ryan had built earlier and slumped in an easy chair.
+She sat closest to the fire Charlie had built earlier and slumped in an easy chair.
 Saggy socks bundled her feet, and she wrapped an old beer-stained afghan about her shoulders, staring sadly into the fire.
 AJ sat closest to her, his fingers nervously tapping the end of one of the sofas.

 Sayid was good at taking control.
 He paced around the room, going over and over the day’s happenings.
 “Repeat it to me,” he told Husky, who now was feeling better even though a large bump throbbed at the back of his head.